 Elon University requires all students to provide documentation of being fully vaccinated with a COVID-19 vaccine authorized by the U.S. Food and Drug Administration or the World Health Organization (for international students).

-Those who have been fully vaccinated with the Pfizer vaccine for six months or more, can now receive a booster shot.
+Those who have been fully vaccinated with the Pfizer, Moderna or Johnson & Johnson vaccines can now receive a booster shot.

 Arrival on Campus in August

 New students will have an assigned move-in time on Friday, August 20.
 On arrival, all first-year and transfer students and families must report first to the central check-in at Schar Center to receive orientation materials.
 Students must show confirmation that they’ve submitted vaccination documents by pulling up Elon’s My Readiness portal on their smart phones.